Victoria-3-Modding-Co-op/Community-Mod-Framework/.github/CONTRIBUTING.md

 If you add a variable, list, effect, trigger, etc. for use in CMF, please prefix it using `com_`.
 This is to prevent conflicts with both basegame and other mods.

+It should be noted that, for functions which effectively add new features, we prefer generalized solutions which can be used by many different mods for consistent outcomes.

 ## Community Engagement

 The absolute best place to connect with the project is via the Discord server: [Victoria 3 Mod Co-op](https://discord.gg/XJbqFbHdsM)